 On this chart, we're showing two dimensions.
-The X-axis is cost per contact and the Y-axis is quality (as measured by customer satisfaction).
+The X-axis is price per contact and the Y-axis is quality (as measured by customer satisfaction).
 We've taken some representative data points from our database and placed them on this chart.

 The first thing you'll notice is that there's a cause-and-effect relationship between cost and quality.
-Some Service Desks are driven by the need to minimize their cost.
-When that's the case, your cost will drive your quality.
-Other Service Desks are driven by quality.
-In that case, your quality will drive your cost.
+Some organizations are driven by the need to minimize price.
+When that's the case, the price you pay to your service provider will drive the quality you receive.
+Other organizations are driven by quality.
+In that case, quality will drive price.

-The second thing you'll notice is that it's a non-linear relationship-as quality increases, your cost will increase disproportionately.
+The second thing you'll notice is that it's a non-linear relationship-as quality increases, the price will increase disproportionately.
 At some point, it probably doesn't make sense to pursue any further quality, because quality is not free!

-The point of this chart is to reinforce what it means to be World-Class.
+The point of this chart is to reinforce what it means to obtain World-Class Performance.
 It means that you take the limited resources you have and deploy them in the most effective way.
 If you do that, you will land on the upper curve, the World-Class curve.
 If your Service Desk performs below average, you'll be on the lower curve.